UnPourTous/react-native-popup-stub/lib/README.md

 - [ ] Enable mask animation
 - [ ] Enable remove animation in android
 - [ ] Enable reversing any valid animations
+- [ ] Enable to close popup with same zIndex by configuration

 ## License
 This library is distributed under MIT Licence.